ftsrg/thesis-template-latex/README.md

 [![Build status](https://travis-ci.org/FTSRG/thesis-template-latex.svg?branch=master)](https://travis-ci.org/FTSRG/thesis-template-latex)

-Thesis template in LaTeX, forked from the official thesis template of BME-VIK (Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics).
+Thesis template for LaTeX documents, forked from the official thesis template of BME-VIK (Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics).
 There is also a [Microsoft Word template](https://github.com/FTSRG/thesis-template-word) available.

 Check out the latest PDF outputs: